zyroleo/UniLib/README.md

 You may build your own UI or integrate with existing front-end/back-end frameworks, as long as they connect to the schema provided here.

-📌 Why This Repository Exists
+📌 WHY THIS REPOSITORY EXIST

 Maintaining a clean, well-defined database schema for a library system helps in: